hci-a-if-its-2019/assignment-1-rahadiankp/README.md

 # Remarks
 > * This case was a good one.
 I saw quite problematic issues on SKEM website UI.
 > * Overall contents are great, except for the Instruction Script.
-It should be written as an instruction sentence rather than descriptive sentence, e.g., "Input your SKEM plan for current semester"
+It should be written as instruction sentences rather than descriptive sentences, e.g., "Input your SKEM plan for current semester"

 | Working Days | Commits before D | Commits after D | Presentation (80%) | Repo (20%) | Total |
 |:------------:|:----------------:|:---------------:|:------------------:|:----------:|:-----:|